sap-tutorials/Tutorials/tutorials/hxe-ua-installing-vm-image/hxe-ua-installing-vm-image.md

 The SAP HANA 2.0, express edition VM image is platform-independent.
 You can install it to a Windows, OS X, or Linux machine, provided your laptop meets the storage and memory prerequisites.
 Choose the VM installation method if you want the simplest `on-premise` installation experience.

+> Note:
-(If you need a custom setup, use the Binary Installer Method, which is for Linux machines – running specific installations – that meet certain storage and memory prerequisites.
-See [https://www.sap.com/developer/groups/hxe-install-binary.html](https://www.sap.com/developer/groups/hxe-install-binary.html)).
+> If you need a custom on-premise setup, use the Binary Installer Method, which is for Linux machines – running specific installations – that meet certain storage and memory prerequisites.
+See [Install SAP HANA, express edition on a native Linux machine](https://www.sap.com/developer/groups/hxe-install-binary.html) or [Install SAP HANA, express edition on a native Linux machine (with SAP HANA XS Advanced)](https://www.sap.com/developer/groups/hxe-install-binary-xsa.html).
+>
+>

 The Virtual Machine method installs: